Ptkyr/Iconoclasts-NAS-Tech/guntech.md

 ![](Media/bb.gif)

 ## Crawlspace Backboosts
-Essentially a gronded backboost, but harder to pull off due to the increased deceleration from being on the ground the entire time.
+Essentially a grounded backboost, but harder to pull off due to the increased deceleration from being on the ground the entire time.

 Achieves the same speed a normal BB would.